xeovix/PiIOTgw/README.md

 ### **Interface and Connectors**
 **Front side** --
-The front side of **PiPAL-COMBOS** is the user's interface, there are USB, RJ485 and a IDC (Insulation-displacement connector). see pic-16
+The front side of **PiPAL-COMBOS** is the user's interface, there are Ethernet, USB and an IDC (Insulation-displacement connector). see pic-16

 <img src="./pics/IMG_0892s.jpg" /> pic16 : front side